ckottke/ckottke.github.io/complex/syllabus.md

 Cauchy's Integral Formulas; power series and analytic continuation; Laruent series and meromorphic functions; the residue theorem; and if time permits, the Riemann mapping theorem.

+Ideally, you will have had at least one semester of Real Analysis prior to taking this course; we will use results about continuous functions, sequences and series, power series, total derivatives and the inverse function theorem.
+If you have not had a rigorous treatment of these topics, make sure you come talk to me.

 **Reading Assignments**:
 A reading assignment for each class will be posted on the course webpage and in the Canvas course prior to each lecture.
 This reading should be completed